ThierryGibbons/CS103-1/CS103-1 Task 5/README.md

 ### Design

-#### Difficulty Levels

-- Easy:
-  - The shape will be displayed on screen alongside the number of sides.
-  - The player must identify the shape from a selection of string options.
-- Medium:
-  - The shape will be displayed on screen.
-  - The player must identify the shape from a selection of string options.
-- Hard:
-  - The name of the shape will be displayed on the screen.
-Below some random shapes will be displayed alongside a letter to select the option.
-  - The player must identify the shape from one of the shapes displayed below the name of the shape.

 #### Scoring

-- The game's score should be constantly displayed and adjusted accordingly with each guess.
+- The game's score should be displayed every time the user gets back to the main menu.
-- Every correct guess will add one point to the score.
+- Every correct guess will add ten points to the score.
-- At the start of a new game, the score will be reset to 0.

-#### Number of rounds

-- The game will have 5 rounds for all levels of difficulty.

 #### Error handling